Tillered Docs

 arctic peers add NEW_AGENT_IP:8080

-# Get access token first
+# Get an access token first

 TOKEN=$(curl -s -X POST http://EXISTING_AGENT_IP:8080/v1/oauth/token \

--d "grant_type=client_credentials&client_id=YOUR_CLIENT_ID&client_secret=YOUR_CLIENT_SECRET" \
+-d "grant_type=client_credentials&client_id=cli_YOUR_ID&client_secret=sec_YOUR_SECRET" \

 | jq -r '.access_token')